Pirates vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Los Angeles Angels will send a hot-hitting Shohei Ohtani to the plate against the Pittsburgh Pirates and Henry Davis, who has been on a tear in recent games, when the clubs meet on Saturday at 9:07 PM ET.
+The Pittsburgh Pirates and Bryan Reynolds hit the field at Angel Stadium of Anaheim against Taylor Ward and the Los Angeles Angels on Sunday.

-The favored Angels have -190 moneyline odds against the underdog Pirates, who are listed at +155.
-The over/under is 9 runs for this contest.
+The Angels are -125 moneyline favorites for this matchup with the Pirates (+105).
+The over/under is 9 runs for this matchup.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.